 Lens UV protection, what is best and why?

 Most importantly only buy sunglasses with *100% UV protection.
 Especially for kids.
 Let me explain clearly.
 That means all UV rays between 200Nm to 400Nm.
-Not: – UV400, UVA, UVB, UVC or the USA and EU standard UV 200Nm to 380Nm. *(Note: UVC from 100Nm to 280Nm is totally absorbed by the earth’s atmosphere).
+Not: – UV400, UVA, UVB, UVC or the USA and EU standard UV 200Nm to 380Nm.
+So always avoid both EU and USA sunglasses for children. *(Note: UVC from 100Nm to 280Nm is totally absorbed by the earth’s atmosphere).
 You can read more about UV protection here: Sunglasses the good and the bad

 Please note: For young children the minimum UV requirements in world sunglasses standards are not good enough to give maximum protection.
 At this age to stop nasty UV related eye diseases total protection is needed.
 See why in this blog: How UV damages eyes.